-10 Years On | My American Summer Camp Experience
+My American Summer Camp Experience 10 Years On

 This year marks an important anniversary in my photography journey.
-10 years ago I had the opportunity to go and work abroad at an American Summer Camp.
+10 years ago I had the opportunity to go and work abroad at an American summer camp.
 I’d originally planned to go the year before but backed out due to being a “scaredy cat”.

 The next 10 weeks were a rollercoaster of emotions.
-In the first week Michael Jackson left the world his legacy and then my little toe almost left with him due to a freak slip and slide accident.
+In the first week, Michael Jackson left the world his legacy and then my little toe almost left with him due to a freak slip-and-slide accident.
 With the toe reattached I took some fantastic photographs for the camp website.
 I gained a massive admiration for teachers and parents as I came to the realisation of children maybe being the devil incarnate.
 Immersing myself in the culture I found myself wearing a kipper and singing songs in Hebrew on a daily basis.
 I made a lot of friends who I wished I’d kept in touch with a little more over the years.
 Then to round off the trip I spent a good few days wandering New York with camera in hand admiring and experiencing.

 All kidding aside, I learnt so much about myself and photography in such a small period of time.
-Once I returned I tried to leave my degree to study photography and then within a year I photographed my first wedding.
+Once I returned I tried to leave my degree to study photography and then within a year, I photographed my first wedding.

-Now 10 years later I’m due to photograph one of my fellow Nah-Jee-Wah counsellors wedding’s.
-What an awesome way to tie off an experience on it’s 10th anniversary.
+Now 10 years later I’m due to photograph one of my fellow Nah-Jee-Wah counsellor’s weddings.
+What an awesome way to tie off an experience on its 10th anniversary.